 The annual event is truly international in nature and Saturday's afternoon display will include formation and aerobatic displays by the French precision aerobatic demonstration unit, the Patrouille Acrobatique de France, and their Italian counterpart, the Frecce Tricolori.

 San Javier Air Show, Sunday 10th June 2018

 They will perform alongside Spain's own aerobatic display team, the Patrulla Águila, literally translated as “Eagle Patrol”.

-Much loved by the nation, the Patrulla Águila aerobatic demonstration team are based at San Javier Air Base and traditionally perform at some of the countries most nationally significant events, including a breathtaking aerobatic display over the skies of Madrid each October to celebrate Spanish National Day.
+Much loved by the nation, the Patrulla Águila aerobatic demonstration team are based at San Javier Air Base and traditionally performs at some of the country's most nationally significant events, including a breathtaking aerobatic display over the skies of Madrid each October to celebrate Spanish National Day.

 San Javier Air Show is one of the most visually impressive events in the Murcia calendar, and the aerobatic teams will take to the skies once more on Sunday, accompanied by helicopter and parachute display teams.

 Participants will include Spain's Casa C-101 Aviojet training and light attack aircraft, the McDonnell Douglas F/A-18 Hornet multirole combat jet, and the Eurofighter Typhoon, assembled by Airbus at their factory in Getafe just south of Madrid.

 The San Javier Air Show will include displays and flybys from some of the largest aircraft in military service today including the Boeing E-3 Sentry.

 More commonly known as AWACS, and distinguished by the distinctive rotating radar dome above the fuselage, the Boeing E-3 Sentry is an American airborne early warning and control aircraft derived from the Boeing 707.
 It provides all-weather surveillance, command, control, and communications for NATO forces.